Section 1: INTRODUCTION AND SCOPE

 3.4 Business Operations and Legal Compliance

-Legal Compliance and Reporting: Collected information may be used to comply with legal requirements including tax reporting, regulatory inquiries, law enforcement requests, court orders, and other legal obligations that apply to Platform operations.
+Legal Compliance and Reporting: Collected information may be used to comply with legal requirements including tax reporting, regulatory inquiries, law enforcement requests, court orders, and other legal obligations.

 3.5 Marketing and Growth